 You can call Member Services each month with your credit/debit card information, or you can use a credit or debit card to pay online at atriohp.com.
 You can also set up an ongoing automatic withdrawal from the card of your choice.
 If you choose to have an ongoing automatic withdrawal from a credit or debit card, you will need to register online at atriohp.com.
-After registering for ATRIO's member portal, you can choose from four different monthly payment dates for withdrawal from your credit or debit card: the 5th, 10th, 20th or the 25th of each month.
+After registering for ATRIO's member portal, you can choose any day of the month for withdrawal from your credit or debit card, or it will default to five days prior to the statement due date.

-Option 4: Having your plan premium taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check